{{ model.summary.heading }}

 Watch current load Current utilization >= action threshold while the stronger rules do not apply.
 The service is already above the action point.

-Monitor Current and forecast utilization remain below action under the selected settings.
-No upgrade is indicated by the current forecast, but the inputs still need periodic review.
+Monitor Current and forecast utilization remain below the action threshold.
+No upgrade is indicated by the current forecast, but the assumptions still need review.

 Option ranking factors used in capacity upgrade briefs